NicksterX8/NicksterX8/README.md

 - 👋 Hi, I’m @NicksterX8, or just Nick
-- I’m currently most interested in web development.
-I have been working on a blog, and building web applications for things that I find useful or cool
+- I’m currently most interested in game development.
-- I’m currently learning Git/Github, React, CSS, NodeJS, and Firebase
+- I’m learning C++ and SDL2, making lots of small games.
-- I’m looking to collaborate on... nothing, yet.
 - How to reach me: email me at NickW05@outlook.com

 <!---